May 28, 2022

 How do I Volunteer?

-- Complete and submit the Inglewood Community Garden Liability Waiver Form
+• Complete and submit the Inglewood Community Garden Personal Liability Waiver

 Why would I volunteer?

-That’s a tricky one for me to answer … but if you are wondering what benefits you might derive from volunteering in the Inglewood Community Garden ~ aside from the healthy nature of the activity of gardening itself, participation in an organized effort to support local service organizations and making the world a better place generally ~ well, there is the “Volunteer Harvest.”
+If you are wondering what benefits you might derive from volunteering in the Inglewood Community Garden – aside from the healthy nature of the activity of gardening itself, participation in an organized effort to support local service organizations and making the world a better place generally – well, there is the “Volunteer Harvest Reward.”

-Basically the “Volunteer Harvest” allows volunteers the right to take one pound (0.454 kg) of produce from the Communal Garden for every volunteer hour contributed to the garden ~ after an initial minimum contribution of 5 hours.
+Basically the “Volunteer Harvest Reward” allows volunteers the right to take one pound (0.454 kg) of produce from the Communal Garden for every volunteer hour contributed to the garden ~ after an initial minimum contribution of 5 hours.